This is your ultimate marriage and money guide so that you can build financial intimacy with your spouse and partner.

 Keeping track of your money, assets, and net worth can be challenging for one person, let alone two!

-Fortunately, there are some great couple money management apps out there to work with.
+Fortunately, there are some great couple money management apps out there to work with (find the best couple's money management apps here).

 I’ll list a few for you to check out here: